stickteo/HipHopAmp/README.md

 #### 5V to 12V and 24V Boost
 Using two MT3608 modules to get 12V and 24V from a single 5V supply doesn't work.

 The 5V goes to the input of both modules.
 With no load, 12V and 24V outputs.
-However, when I connect earbuds on the output the 12V output would jump up to 24V.
-I believe there is a sort of feedback loop created by the opamps...
+However, when I connect earbuds on the output, the 12V output would slowly rise to 24V minus a diode drop.

-...
+My best guess is that the MT3608 can't sink current.
+Presumably if the output sees a higher voltage than what is set, then the output transistor will not turn on.
+I can only guess the diode drop comes from the output of the opamp.
+(Since the 4558 opamp is not rail-to-rail.)
+Thus the output pours current into the 12V line and into the capacitors.
+Perhaps the slow rise is due to small currents flowing through the headphone.
+Thus the MT3608 can't regulate any voltages higher than its set point.

+There needs to be further testing.
+Perhaps just using a bench supply at 24V and setting the MT3608 to output 12V using 5V input.
+Then simply connecting a resistor from 24V to the 12V output.
+Overall though, the MT3608 is not a good application for generating intermediate voltages.

 ###